 Day 27: Chicken Wing

-Techniques to tie a folded leg also work on a folded arm, this is often called the chicken wing.
+The same techniques used to tie the leg can be applied to a folded arm, also known as the chicken wing tie.
 It is an added challenge as the skin on the arm is much softer and requires more delicate handling.

 Chicken Wing Tie

 The different techniques from the previous days can be adapted to tie the arm in a bent position.
 Keeping the tie simple and fast to untie is an important strategy to mitigate the risks.

 In particular, many nerves in the arms are exposed.
 Tension and placement will be critical at the softest spots: the armpit, the elbow and the wrist.
 Some may experience nerve impingement symptoms with the position itself.
 It is important to constantly check the hand motricity to monitor the nerves.
 We will go deeper on the upper limb nerves on Day 50.